 - Air flow (20%)

 A model scoring 90% is excellent, 70% is good and 50% is borderline.
-Note that scores for previously tested models can sometimes change from their original published values as the increasing efficiency and performance of new models occasionally requires us to rescale our scoring method.
+Note that scores for previously tested models can sometimes change from their original published values, as the increasing efficiency and performance of new models occasionally requires us to rescale our scoring method.
 When that happens, older, less efficient models tend to score a bit lower than they did in previous reviews, and sometimes a previously recommended model drops off the recommended list as its score falls below the required level.
 That doesn't mean it's a bad model; simply that better ones have come onto the market.

 Cooling and heating efficiency